-• Other Object mapping:

-All other object type (tRNA, rRNA, misc_RNA, tmRNA, ncRNA, IS, misc_feature, promoter) are compute using BLASTn.
+Other Object mapping: All other object types (tRNA, rRNA, misc\RNA, tmRNA, ncRNA, IS, misc\feature, promoter) are computed using BLASTn.

 - 1- We use BLASTn between all the validated (annotated) RNAs in the previous version of the sequence and all the MicroScope predicted RNA on the new sequence version.
-We make a correspondence using the filter (pos>=100 and lrap=1). - 2- An another BLASTn is perform using the IS, misc_feature, promoter and RNA validated in the previous sequence (the RNA with no hit during the last BLAST) against the current sequence.
+We make a correspondence using the filter (pos>=100 and lrap=1). - 2- An another BLASTn is performed using the IS, misc\feature, promoter and RNA validated in the previous sequence (the RNA with no hit during the last BLAST) against the current sequence.
 We artificially increase the object size to have a better specificity, and we make a correspondence using the filter (pos>=100 and lrap=1) on the enlarge version.